ccao-data/data-architecture/dbt/README.md

   option](https://docs.getdbt.com/reference/node-selection/syntax), and any valid dbt `--select` expression will work for this option.
 * **`--where`**: This option controls which rows the script will return for the selected model in a similar fashion as a SQL `WHERE` clause.
-Any expression that could follow `WHERE` keyword in a SQL filter condition will work for this option.
+Any expression that could follow a `WHERE` keyword in a SQL filter condition will work for this option.
 * **`--rebuild`**: This flag determines whether or not the selected models will be rebuilt using `dbt run` prior to export.
 It defaults to `False`, and is only useful in rare cases